-If you need help or have questions, please call Member Services at one of the phone numbers above.
+If you need help or have questions, please call Member Services at 1-877-600-5472 (TTY 711).

 You can have a voice or sign language interpreter at your appointments if you want one.
 When you call for an appointment, tell your provider's office that you need an interpreter and in which language.